maestro-1/datastructures-and-algorithms/sort_algorithms/readme.md

-# Sort Algorithms
+# Sorting Algorithms
 This projects covers the implementation of the most popular sort algorithms, their description and their various implementations using python.
-Feel free to contribute to the project implementations in other languages
+Feel free to contribute to the project implementations in other languages.

-## Quick Sort Algorithm
+## Quick Sort
 `time complexity`: It has a worst case running time of O(n2), but the average case running time is O(nlog(n)) where n is the length of the input to be sorted.

 `space complexity`: The in-place version of quicksort has a space complexity of O(log n), even in the worst case.
 However, the recursive calls, in the worst case quicksort could make O(n) nested recursive calls and need O(n) auxiliary space.